hideyukiinada/maddiecnn/README.md

 They should be at the same level as the 'maddiecnn' directory which is created when you clone the repo.

 ## Configuring parameters
-All configurations are specified in config.json.
+All configurable parameters are specified in config.json.